 Has the crisis reached a tipping point?
 What can the outside world—from international organizations and neighboring Latin American countries to the United States—do to help mitigate this humanitarian crisis and support the struggling people of Venezuela?

-On Wednesday, July 26, Hudson Institute will host a discussion on the political, social, and economic turmoil in Venezuela.
-Gustavo Coronel, a former member of the Venezuelan Congress, will comment on the breakdown of law and order in the country.
-Dr. Rubén Perina, a former high official of the Organization of American States (OAS), will describe the role the inter-American system should play in reversing the crisis.
-Gabriela Febres-Cordero, a former cabinet member in the administration of Venezuelan President Carlos Andrés Pérez, will discuss actions taken by opposition leaders.
-Dr. Boris Saavedra, a retired officer of the Venezuelan Air Force, will speak about the challenges facing the military and its position amid the turmoil.
-Ambassador Jaime Daremblum, director of Hudson Institute’s Center for Latin American Studies, will moderate the discussion.
+On Wednesday, July 26, Hudson Institute hosted a discussion on the political, social, and economic turmoil in Venezuela.
+Gustavo Coronel, a former member of the Venezuelan Congress, commented on the breakdown of law and order in the country.
+Dr. Rubén Perina, a former high official of the Organization of American States (OAS), described the role the inter-American system should play in reversing the crisis.
+Gabriela Febres-Cordero, a former cabinet member in the administration of Venezuelan President Carlos Andrés Pérez, discussed actions taken by opposition leaders.
+Dr. Boris Saavedra, a retired officer of the Venezuelan Air Force, spoke about the challenges facing the military and its position amid the turmoil.
+Ambassador Jaime Daremblum, director of Hudson Institute’s Center for Latin American Studies, moderated the discussion.

 To view Dr. Saavedra’s slides, click here.

 To view Mr. Coronel’s video, click here.